-The use and transfer of personal data in the European Economic Area ("EEA") member states and the United Kingdom ("UK") is currently governed by the General Data Protection Regulation and the UK General Data Protection Regulation (the "GDPR" and "UK GDPR").
-The GDPR and UK GDPR set out higher potential liabilities for certain data protection violations and establish significant regulatory requirements resulting in a greater compliance burden for us in the course of delivering our solution in the EEA and UK.
-While data protection authorities have started to clarify certain requirements under GDPR and UK GDPR, significant uncertainty remains as to how the regulation will be applied and enforced.
+In the European Economic Area ("EEA") member states and the United Kingdom ("UK"), the use and transfer of personal data is governed by the General Data Protection Regulation and the UK General Data Protection Regulation (the "GDPR" and "UK GDPR").
+The GDPR and UK GDPR set out significant potential liabilities for certain data protection violations and establish significant regulatory requirements resulting in a greater compliance burden for us in the course of delivering our solution in the EEA and UK.

-In addition to the GDPR and UK GDPR, a number of new privacy regulations will or have already come into effect.
-The California legislature passed the California Consumer Privacy Act ("CCPA") in 2018, which became effective January 1, 2020.
-This law imposes new obligations on businesses that handle the personal information of California residents.
+In addition to the GDPR and UK GDPR, a number of recent privacy regulations will or have already come into effect in the United States.
+California was the first state to enact an omnibus consumer privacy law in 2018, the California Consumer Privacy Act ("CCPA"), which became effective January 1, 2020.
+This law imposes substantial obligations on businesses that handle the personal information of California residents.
 The obligations imposed require us to maintain ongoing significant resources for compliance purposes.
-Certain requirements remain unclear due to ambiguities in the drafting of or incomplete guidance.
-Adding to the uncertainty facing the ad tech industry, a new law, titled the California Privacy Rights Act ("CPRA"), which will take effect in January 2023, will cause us to incur additional compliance costs and impose additional restrictions on us and on our industry partners.
+In addition, amendments to the CCPA, along with broad-based consumer privacy laws in Connecticut, Colorado, Virginia, and Utah, will all take effect by the end of 2023 and impose obligations that are similar to the CCPA.
+These new laws will cause us to incur additional compliance costs and impose additional restrictions on us and on our industry partners.
 In addition, other privacy bills have been introduced at both the state and federal level and certain international territories are imposing new or expanded privacy obligations.
 In the coming years, we expect further consumer privacy regulation worldwide.